kylesuzuki/ad-ds-sim/README.md

 <h4>Using Remote Desktop, log back into Client-1 as the new admin and allow "domain users" access to Remote Desktop.</h4>
 <p>
 <ul>
-  <li>Side note: now we are setting the remote desktop up so that all normal domain users are able to remote into Client-1.
+  <li>Now we are setting the remote desktop up so that all normal domain users are able to remote into Client-1.
     <ul>
       <li>Right now, only the domain admin (jane_admin) is allowed to remotely log into Client-1.</li>
       <li>We are doing this because eventually, we are going to create a bunch of random domain users inside our domain and then we are going to use one of those random domain users to log into Client-1.
 This essentially simulates an environment such as a University where you have a lot of students and a lot of computers and any given student can log into any given computer.</li>